 Tanya Byron is officially due to report next month, but education and culture ministers have a sense of the report's direction.
-The report's contents, which include a lengthy review of the literature on the impact of video games on
+The report's contents, which include a lengthy review of the literature on the impact of video games on children,

-from highly profitable internet and computer games, as well as the dangers inherent in the unregulated world of the net and its overuse by children.
+profitable internet and computer games, as well as the dangers inherent in the unregulated world of the net and its overuse by children.

-A new British Standards Institution specification proposed by Ofcom, the communications regulator, and the industry is expected to allow the developers of filtering products to test them against the standard designed to protect children and
+A new British Standards Institution specification proposed by Ofcom, the communications regulator, and the industry is expected to allow the developers of filtering products to test them against the standard designed to protect children and other

-other users from illegal or unsuitable content.
+users from illegal or unsuitable content.
 Companies that pass the test will be able to display a child safety online kitemark.

 Ministers hope the Byron review will act as a way of calming the debate about video games which has become increasingly polarised and based on prejudice.
-They say they are also willing to examine proposals made by a Tory MP earlier this week
+They say they are also willing to examine proposals made by a Tory MP earlier this week for

-for an internet standards authority to be set up to ensure that service providers offer a two-tier system with users able to pick content suitable for adults or children.
-Hugo Swire, a former shadow culture secretary, has suggested that the
+an internet standards authority to be set up to ensure that service providers offer a two-tier system with users able to pick content suitable for adults or children.
+Hugo Swire, a former shadow culture secretary, has suggested that the default

-default setting for internet content would be for children, with a password or pin needed for unfiltered material.
+setting for internet content would be for children, with a password or pin needed for unfiltered material.